 However, the Supreme Court allowed an administration requirement that health care workers at facilities that receive Medicare and Medicaid funding be fully vaccinated, with exemptions for medical and religious reasons.

 In that opinion, issued the same day as the OSHA ruling, the court agreed that the secretary of the Department of Health and Human Services had the authority to issue the requirement.
 In its ruling, the court said that “healthcare facilities that wish to participate in Medicare and Medicaid have always been obligated to satisfy a host of conditions that address the safe and effective provision of healthcare” and that vaccination requirements for other diseases were common for health care workers nationwide.

 States also can require individuals to be vaccinated.

 As legal and public health expert Joanne Rosen of Johns Hopkins University has explained, the legal precedent for states to make vaccinations compulsory goes back to a 1905 Supreme Court case involving the smallpox vaccine.
 The court sided with the state, finding that the vaccination requirement was a reasonable regulation to protect public health.

-Employers are also allowed to require their workers to get a vaccine, but only if vaccination is reasonably related to a person’s job.
-The federal government cannot issue a vaccine mandate, Rosen told us, but could provide financial incentives for states to do so.
+The federal government cannot direct states to issue a vaccine mandate, but could provide financial incentives for states to do so.